MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 ## Overview

-In this lesson you learn how to discover, assess, and cite an open data set.
-You start by exploring repositories and learning about the issues and considerations for searching datasets.
-You then learn how to determine if the dataset is suitable for your use by learning what to review in documentation, licenses, and file formats.
-The lesson wraps up with a discussion about the importance of citing the datasets and how to read and follow citation instructions.
+In this lesson you will learn how to discover, assess, and cite an open data set.
+Knowing these skills will greatly improve and expedite your research process.
+By exploring repositories, you will also learn about the issues and considerations for searching datasets.
+Then, you'll be able to determine if the dataset is suitable for your use by learning what to review in documentation, licenses, and file formats.
+Finally, the lesson will wrap up with a discussion about the importance of citing datasets, as well as how to read and follow citation instructions.

 ## Learning Objectives